 we ensure that our clients achieve better results for substantial claims, time and again.

 Like the term ‘accountant’, the terms ‘surveyor’ and ‘valuer’ are unrestricted and cover a multitude of activities and specialisms.
 However, many of the professionals practising in these disciplines are members of the Royal Institute of Chartered Surveyors (RICS), which means that not only are they subject to significant regulatory oversight, but they are also required to carry insurance to cover any claims made against them for professional negligence.

-Common mistakes by negligent surveyors
+Common mistakes by surveyors & valuers

 - Failing to survey or value the correct property or site